Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
-A source-code toolkit for designing Modal (kybd only) UIs for PCs using the wxWidgets cross-platform GUI library.
+A source-code toolkit for designing Modal (kybd-only) UIs for PCs using the wxWidgets cross-platform GUI library.
-In a kybd only GUI, the kybd serves the dual functions of text entry and screen-space selection.
+In a kybd-only GUI, the kybd serves the dual functions of text entry and screen-space selection.
 Such a GUI is therefore neccesarily "modal" in that it has modes of operation in which the meaning of keystrokes possibly changes.
-The advantage of a modal kybd only GUI is that it is simpler to design and simpler to use.
+The advantage of a Modal kybd-only GUI is that it is simpler to design and simpler to use.
 Engineering apps such as CAD tools and developer tools that involve a lot of app-user interaction benefit most from kybd only UIs.
-This is a toolkit in the sense that this file can be edited to produce an app, keeping the parts that are needed for the app being produced, discarding parts that are not needed and adding new parts specific to the app.
+This is a source-code toolkit in the sense that this file can be edited to produce an app, keeping the parts that are needed for the app being produced, discarding parts that are not needed and adding new parts specific to the app.
 There are no libraries involved and all the core functions provided by the toolkit